Kargo59/Settlers/README.md

 ## License

-This project is provided as-is for educational and portfolio purposes.
+This project is open source and available under the MIT License.